-Setting up of payroll systems is one of the most important tasks that a small business employer should do at the time of establishing their business.
-Setting up small business payroll system not only helps in identifying and streamlining the overall business process but it also assist the business owner in delivering the various legal and regulatory responsibilities towards the Internal Revenue Service (IRS).
+Setting up payroll systems is one of the most important tasks that a small business employer should do at the time of establishing their business.
+Setting up a small business payroll system not only helps in identifying and streamlining the overall business process but also assists the business owner in delivering the various legal and regulatory responsibilities towards the Internal Revenue Service (IRS).

 - Employer Identification Number (EIN) – Get this first – Even before bringing their first employee on board, the small business employer should approach the IRS to get their unique employment identification number (EIN).
 Also, referred to as Employment Tax ID (Form SS-4).
 EIN is in many ways including reporting of taxes and other IRS documents, reporting about the employee to the state agencies.
 Business owners can apply for EIN online or by directly approaching IRS.

-- Employee Compensation Terms – Document Everything – Employee compensation terms should necessarily mention the paid time off, contribution towards health insurance coverage premium and contribution towards retirement funds.
-You should also decide on how you are going to track the employee hours and how (if at all) you would pay employee for over time.
+- Employee Compensation Terms – Document Everything – Employee compensation terms should necessarily mention the paid time off, contribution towards health insurance coverage premium, and contribution towards retirement funds.
+You should also decide on how you are going to track the employee hours and how (if at all) you would pay employees overtime.

 - Automate it – Payroll Software System – Decide among the options of getting payroll done as an outsourced service from a payroll services provider or getting it done in-house using a payroll software system.
-For choosing in-house payroll software system, compare the various products against their respective features and their pricing model.
-Some of the solutions out there in market charge annually while others use monthly pricing model.
-Some are cloud based solutions while others are standalone payroll applications.
+For choosing an in-house payroll software system, compare the various products against their respective features and their pricing model.
+Some of the solutions out there in the market charge annually while others use a monthly pricing model.
+Some are cloud-based solutions while others are standalone payroll applications.
 Also, consider the learning curve that would be involved in getting a hang of the software.
-While in-house payroll system offers benefits in terms of greater control over the process, outsourced payroll service offers benefits in terms of cost cutting as you don’t have to hire a payroll professional for doing it for you.
+While an in-house payroll system offers benefits in terms of greater control over the process, outsourced payroll service offers benefits in terms of cost-cutting as you don’t have to hire a payroll professional for doing it for you.
 Whatever you decide, as an employer you have to make sure that the payroll is run on time and payments are done duly with accuracy.

-- Payroll Taxes – The Reporting – This is the perhaps the most important reason for a small business employer to setup their payroll system – reporting.
-As a business owner it’s your responsibility to submit various tax related documents and forms to the appropriate authorities.
+- Payroll Taxes – The Reporting – This is perhaps the most important reason for a small business employer to set up their payroll system – reporting.
+As a business owner, it’s your responsibility to submit various tax-related documents and forms to the appropriate authorities.
 For any doubts, it is recommended that you spend time with the IRS website and go through their Employer Tax Guide.